mohammadijoo/ODE_PDE_Csharp/README.md

 - $(x,y)$ are spatial coordinates,
 - $t$ is time.

-In this repository, the heat equation is discretized in space using finite differences and integrated forward in time using an explicit FTCS method.
+In this repository, the heat equation is discretized in space using finite differences and marched forward in time using an explicit FTCS update.

 ---